publisha/shakespeare_repo/indesign_scripts/README.md

 ## search_change_case.jsx
 this will help change the case (from all caps to title case)

-## index_topics_list.jsx
-this script will take a simple list of words and add them as topics in the open InDesign files.
-This then, makes it easy to create a simple index.

 ## How to add the script to InDesign

 - You will find the script menu item under Window > Utilities > Scripts